sjvrijn/mf2/JOSS-paper/paper.md

 sources to obtain better results in equal or less time compared to only using a single information source.

-Because multi-fidelity problems are a new class of problems, the existing single-fidelity benchmark suites that exist cannot be used for this field.
 To this end, new multi-fidelity benchmark functions have been introduced in the literature and are being adopted by other researchers.

-This new class of benchmark problems is best served by introducing a new implementation suite because their structure is inherently different from other benchmarks.
-That is, multi-fidelity problems naturally benefit from having the different fidelities combined into a single 'problem'.
-No existing suite of benchmark functions currently uses such a structure, or can easily accomodate it.
-A new suite additionally gives more freedom to adapt to new multi-fidelity benchmarks as the field continues to evolve and new needs become apparent.
+These multi-fidelity problems naturally benefit from having the different fidelities combined into a single 'problem'.
+The existing single-fidelity benchmark suites that exist cannot be used for this field: no existing suite of benchmark functions currently uses such a structure, or can easily accomodate it.
+Therefore, this new class of benchmark problems is best served by introducing a new implementation suite because their structure is inherently different from other benchmarks.
+A new suite additionally gives more freedom to adapt to new multi fidelity benchmarks as the field continues to evolve and new needs become apparent.

 The ``MF2`` package provides a consistent Python implementation of a collection